TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-renaura.md

 > on the wall.

-The guards will only allow the players to pass under the condition of being accomponied by a guard if:
+The guards will only allow the players to pass under the condition of being accompanied by a guard if:

 - The characters can show a right of passage document signed by a Lord or Lady.